-The Commonwealth Environmental Water Office is working in partnership with scientists, water managers and communities across the Murray-Darling Basin to understand and inform environmental water use so that it achieves the best outcomes for our rivers, wetlands and floodplains, as well as the animals, plants and people that depend on them.
-The work of the Flow-MER Program will support environmental water managers, demonstrate outcomes, inform adaptive management, and fulfil the legislative requirements associated with managing Commonwealth environmental water.
+The Commonwealth Environmental Water Office works in partnership with scientists, water managers and communities across the Murray –Darling Basin to understand and inform environmental water use so that it achieves the best outcomes for our rivers, wetlands and floodplains, as well as the animals, plants and people that depend on them.

-The Bureau of Meteorology (BoM) is responsible for compiling and delivering comprehensive information about water resources across Australia for use by the public and specialist users in policy, planning, engineering design and water management.
-BoM recently launched the Murray-Darling Basin Information Portal – in collaboration with the department, the MDBA and the Basin states – to provide a centralised point of information on storages, allocations and trading information for Basin catchments.
+The Bureau of Meteorology recently launched the Murray–Darling Basin Information Portal – in collaboration with the department, the MDBA and the Basin states – to provide a centralised point of information on storages, allocations and trading information for Basin catchments.

 The Commonwealth Scientific and Industrial Research Organisation (CSIRO) conducts research to assess Australia’s water resources to help us better manage our river basins and groundwater resources.